zeemii/workingHours/README.md

 ## API server

-Run node calculator/server/index.js in your terminal
+Run node server/index.js in your terminal

 ## Development server

-- navigate to directory calculator in your terminal
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 _disable web security in chrome or your chosen browser on local environment_